 One-third of applicants aren’t fit for the jobs they’re seeking

 Turns out a lot of people are overly confident in applying for jobs they just aren’t qualified for.
+This turns into one bad job interview after the next.

 With generic resumes and cover letters, and potential employees heading into interviews blind, it’s no wonder that CFOs say more than half of applicants haven’t prepared for the job they’re applying for, according to a survey from staffing firm Accountemps.